 The Ohio Xi Chapter of Pi Mu Epsilon at

-Youngstown State University is hosting its sixteenth annual regional Student Paper Meeting on
+Youngstown State University is hosting its seventeenth annual regional Student Paper Meeting on

 Thanks to all who are attending and helping to make this a great conference!

 The meeting will give undergraduate and high school students the opportunity to present results

 of their projects and research, and to listen to topics that are of interest

 to other students in our region.
 Any topic in undergraduate